marcel-utz/MagRes-Back-to-work/preparations-B27-draft.md

 - desks
 - handles on doors (e.g., spectrometer consoles, cabinets, etc)
 - computer mice and keyboards
-- keypads and handles on instruments (oscilloscpes, etc)
+- keypads and handles on instruments (oscilloscopes, etc)
 - microscopes (control surfaces and oculars)

+If the lab has a linoleum floor, this also includes wet cleaning of the floor (mop and bucket is available in 27-2005).
+In the case of carpeted NMR labs, this includes hoovering (I believe a hoover is available in Weidong's office)

 The task consists in doing this for the first time.
 After that, each user will do the same at the end of their shift to the surfaces that they have used.